Alfredo-Neto/Alfredo-Neto/README.md

 ### Hi there, Alfredo Here 👋

-## I'm a Javascript developer
+## I'm a Javascript Web Developer

-- 🌱 Currently learning ReactJS
+- 🌱 Currently learning more of ReactJS
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw and play guitar

 <p align="left">